AbhilakshSinghReen/camb_ai-backend-assignment-2/docs/TROUBLESHOOTING.md

-kubectl watch does not work as expected deleting cluster roles from namespace why use "keda" namespace - redis dns - link to forum k6 testing, - js import error k6 testing redis client
+kubectl watch does not work as expected deleting cluster roles and bindings from namespace why use "keda" namespace - redis dns - link to forum k6 testing, - js import error k6 testing redis client